Physics-informed Neural Networks with Periodic Activation Functions for Solute Transport in Heterogeneous Porous Media: Methodology

 \section{Methodology}

-In this study, we leverage Physics-informed Neural Networks (PiNN) \cite{raissi2019physics, karniadakis2021physics} to resolve the solute transport in porous media, which is governed by a strong mathematical form consisting of the pressure and advection-dispersion equations as well as the relevant initial and boundary conditions.
-Unlike Physics-guided Neural Networks (PgNNs), PiNN is a mesh-free solution learning method that does not need labeled datasets \cite{faroughi2022physics}.
+In this study, Physics-informed Neural Networks (PiNN) \cite{raissi2019physics, karniadakis2021physics} are leveraged to resolve the solute transport in porous media, which is governed by a strong mathematical form consisting of the pressure and advection-dispersion equations as well as the relevant initial and boundary conditions.
+Unlike Physics-guided Neural Networks (PgNNs), PiNN is a solution learning method that does not require labeled datasets \cite{faroughi2022physics}.
 In PiNNs, the underlying physics is included outside of the neural network architecture to constrain the model during training and ensure that the outputs follow given physical laws.
 The most common method to emulate this process is through a weakly imposed penalty loss that penalizes the network when it does not follow the physical constraints \cite{raissi2017physics, jagtap2020conservative, jagtap2021extended}.

 A schematic representation of our PiNN architecture is illustrated in Fig.~\ref{fig:PiNN}.
 As illustrated, a PiNN consists of three elements: a neural network (NN), an automatic differentiation (AD) layer, and a feedback mechanism informed by physics \cite{cuomo2022scientific}.
 A neural network is first built in order to digest the spatiotemporal features (i.e., $\textbf{x}$ and $t$) as input parameters and approximate the solution, $s(\mathbf{x},t)$, of a phenomenon described by PDEs with known boundary values.
 Assume that $\mathbb{N}_L{(\textbf{x})}:\mathbb{R}^{d_{in}}$ $\rightarrow$ $\mathbb{R}^{d_{out}}$ be a $L$-layer neural network, or a ($L-1$)-hidden layer neural network, with $N_l$ neurons in the $l^{th}$ layer ($N_0$ = $d_{in}$, $N_L$ = $d_{out}$) \cite{depina2022application}.
 Each layer in the NN is associated with its own weight matrix ${\textbf{W}^l}\in \mathbb{R}^{N_l \times N_{l-1}}$ and bias vector $\mathbf{b}^l \in \mathbb{R}^{N_l}$.
 The NN is recursively defined using an element-wise nonlinear activation function, $\sigma$, as follows, \cite{lu2021deepxde},